Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 **Class Times:** Tuesday and Thursday from 2:30–5:15pm

-All assignments are due by **Midnight, 11:59PM on the day specified.**
+All assignments are due by **midnight, 11:59PM on the day specified.**

 | Class | Date | Topics | Assignments Due | Assessment |
 |:-----:|:----:|:------:| :---------: | :--------: |